jon-harper/OmniBox/docs/development.md

 ## Building the OmniBox

-This is my second electronics case for the Octopus designed around general shape and layout from Steve's V3 case.
-I kept full compatibility only with the original display screens.
+This is my second electronics case designed around general shape and layout from Steve's V3 case.
+I kept compatibility only with the original display screens.
 Lids should be easy to modify to fit.

 Templates are provided for all trays and panels to allow further customization and support for new products.